MariaChatzii/Auction-House/README.md

 **Examples**

 Files with name format being &quot;input{number}.txt&quot; are some examples of input files and files with name format being &quot;input{number}Results.txt&quot; are their output files.

+**Testing**

+The file "inputTest.txt" is used in test class "OutputFileWriterTest".